 The IEEE Vehicular Technology Society (VTS) currently covers through its areas of interest (Mobile Radio, Transportation Systems and Automotive Electronics) all technical aspects needed to make wireless vehicular communications a reality.
 As a result, the IEEE VTS society has decided to establish a technical symposium on wireless vehicular communications, with the first issues planned to be co-located with the reputed IEEE VTC conferences.

-The IEEE International Symposium on Wireless Vehicular Communications (WiVeC) will cover all vehicular wireless communications aspects of Vehicle-to-Vehicle (V2V), Vehicle-to-Infrastructure (V2I) and Vehicle-to-Person (V2P) communications, including implications on transport efficiency and safety, implications on automotive electronics, liability issues, standardizations efforts and spectrum assignment.
+The IEEE International Symposium on Wireless Vehicular Communications (WiVeC) covers all vehicular wireless communications aspects of Vehicle-to-Vehicle (V2V), Vehicle-to-Infrastructure (V2I) and Vehicle-to-Person (V2P) communications, including implications on transport efficiency and safety, implications on automotive electronics, liability issues, standardizations efforts and spectrum assignment.

-The first IEEE WiVeC symposium will be co-located with the 66th IEEE Vehicular Technology Conference and will take place at the Renaissance Harborplace Hotel in Baltimore on the 30th September and 1st October 2007.
+The first IEEE WiVeC symposium was co-located with the 66th IEEE Vehicular Technology Conference and took place at the Renaissance Harborplace Hotel in Baltimore on the 30th September and 1st October 2007.
 Combined registrations packages will be offered to attendees to WiVeC and VTC conferences.

-All accepted papers will be published on the IEEE Xplore database.
-A selection of the best five WiVeC papers will be published in a special issue of the IEEE Vehicular Technology Magazine www.ieeevtm.org.
+All accepted papers are published on the IEEE Xplore database.
+A selection of the best five WiVeC papers were published in a special issue of the IEEE Vehicular Technology Magazine www.ieeevtm.org.